After the War (Gary Moore album): Background

-Like its predecessor, Wild Frontier, After the War contains elements of Celtic music.
+After the War continues in the hard rock/heavy metal vain of previous efforts but like its predecessor, Wild Frontier, the album contains elements of Celtic music.
 The instrumental "Dunluce" is named after Dunluce Castle in Northern Ireland.

 On "Led Clones", Ozzy Osbourne, with whom Moore had worked before the singer united with Randy Rhoads, shares lead vocals.
 The song pokes fun at bands such as Kingdom Come which were popular at the time, and is based on a Led Zeppelin-type sound and image.
 "That song was great fun," Ozzy recalled, "and it was an honour to record with Gary."
 The Sisters of Mercy frontman, Andrew Eldritch, provides backing vocals on the songs "After the War", "Speak for Yourself" and "Blood of Emeralds".
 Moore again pays tribute to the memory of his long-time friend and colleague Phil Lynott with the song "Blood of Emeralds".